wijeratne-a/CatGame/README.md

-# Laser Kitty vs. The Grilled Poopocalypse
+# Laser Kitty vs. The Grilled Shits

 A 2D platformer game built with HTML5 Canvas and JavaScript.